facebook/relay/website/docs/tutorial/queries-1.md

 ![Parts of the GraphQL query](/img/docs/tutorial/query-breakdown.png)

-Now that we’ve defined the query, we need to modify our React component to fetch it and to use the data returned b the server.
+Now that we’ve defined the query, we need to modify our React component to fetch it and to use the data returned by the server.

 Turn back to the `Newsfeed` component and start by deleting the placeholder data.
 Then replace it with this: